NBA/William D. Revelli Composition Contest

 Email Contest Chair, Richard Stichler

-Jorge Machain’s original composition, Por Ahora (For Now), won the 2019 NBA Young Composers Jazz Composition Contest.
-The work was performed at the 2019 Midwest Clinic by the United States Navy Commodores, directed by MUCS William Mulligan, on Thursday, December 19th at McCormick Place.
+Clint Bleil’s original composition, It Matters, won the 2022 NBA Young Composers Jazz Composition Contest.
+The work was performed at the 2022 Midwest Clinic by the United States Air Force Airmen of Note on Tuesday, December 20th at McCormick Place.

 Learn more about this composer and his music here.